Non-Surgical Spinal Treatment

 Frequently asked.

 Standard traction applies a generalised pull without real-time adjustment.
-The MT Core Smart Decompression uses computer-controlled tension cycles that respond to muscle resistance, targeting specific disc levels with precision that manual therapy cannot replicate.
-It's a fundamentally different mechanism of action.
+The MT Core Smart Decompression uses computer-controlled tension cycles that respond to muscle resistance, targeting specific disc levels with an accuracy that manual therapy cannot replicate.
+It's a different mechanism of action, and it's used alongside rehabilitation rather than in place of it.

-Most patients describe the sensation as mild traction — a gentle stretch with progressive relief.
-Some patients with acute disc injuries experience temporary symptom changes in the first few sessions, which typically settle as the disc begins to decompress.
-Your clinician monitors your response throughout.
+Most patients describe the sensation as a gentle stretch.
+Some patients with acute disc injuries notice temporary changes in symptoms in the first few sessions, which commonly settle as treatment progresses.
+Your clinician monitors your response throughout and adjusts as needed.

-An MRI is not required to begin, but it is strongly recommended for patients with disc injuries.
-Imaging helps confirm the diagnosis, identify the specific disc level involved, and ensure decompression is the appropriate treatment for your case.
-If you don't have one, we can guide you on how to get one.
+An MRI isn't required to begin, but it's recommended for patients with disc injuries.
+Imaging helps confirm the diagnosis, identify the disc level involved, and check that decompression is appropriate for your case.
+If you don't have one, we can guide you on how to obtain one.

-Yes — decompression is often used as part of post-surgical recovery, particularly for patients who had a discectomy or laminectomy and still experience residual symptoms.
-Your initial consultation will assess surgical history and determine whether and how decompression can be safely applied.
+Often, yes — decompression is used as part of post-surgical recovery for some patients, particularly after a discectomy or laminectomy where residual symptoms remain.
+Your initial consultation will assess your surgical history and determine whether and how decompression can be safely applied.

 Get Started